pyroesp/GBDSO/README.md

 ## TODO

-- Change potentiometer footprint to match BOM list component
+- ~~Change potentiometer footprint to match BOM list component~~ Potentiometer fits the footprint, so no need to change the footprint.
 - Change orientation of potentiometer on PCB so both are the same